taliahaller/portfolio-2/README.md

 # _Talia's Portfolio Landing Page_

-#### _This application creates a portfolio webpage using HTML and CSS, which will later act as the landing page for my programming portfolio [8/4/18]._
+#### _This application creates a portfolio webpage using HTML and CSS, which will later act as the landing page for my programming portfolio [8/4/18].

+View my portfolio through GH-Pages: taliahaller.github.io/portfolio-2.
+_

 #### By _**Talia Haller**_